Homepage

 By LandBy Sea

 HellasHellas lies to the west of Hattusa in the Aegean Sea, the north-eastern portion of the Mediterranean.
 Whilst it is technically possible to reach the Athenian kingdom of the Hellenes over land (via the Bosphorus strait and then around the Aegean coastline) this is entirely impractical.
-To reach Hellas, all travellers would sail.
+To reach Hellas, all travellers would journey by land to Hattusa and then sail to the relevant Hellenic kingdom.

 By LandBy Sea